percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Total Log Space

-Number of Innodb Log Files Multiplied by Their Size.
+Number of InnoDB Log Files Multiplied by Their Size.

 ### Log Buffer Size